 Private Study: 128

 • BSc Human Biology and Behaviour

 Reassessment methods: 100% coursework

 The University is committed to ensuring that core reading materials are in accessible electronic format in line with the Kent Inclusive Practices.

 The most up to date reading list for each module can be found on the university's reading list pages.

 See the library reading list for this module (Canterbury)

 On successfully completing the module students will be able to:

-8.4 describe the major biomes across the world and how these have been influenced by historic, as well as contemporary, factors
+4 Describe the major biomes across the world and how these have been influenced by historic, as well as contemporary, factors

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.